SimVascular/simvascular.github.io-archive/source/documentation/simcardio/electrophysiology/_pnet-workflow.md

 ###Output Description
-The Purkinje Network tool writes a set of files in the Purkinje-Network subfolder within the SimVascular project directory.
+The Purkinje Network tool writes a set of files in the Purkinje-Network sub-folder within the SimVascular project directory.
 The files are prefixed with the name of the selected face.
 The files and their contents are described below:

 <ul>
     <li> <code> <font color="black"> FACENAME.vtp </font> </code> - triangular surface on which the network is generated. </li>